Liftric/dependency-track-companion-plugin/README.md

 - `projectTags`: *Optional* - add Tags to your Project
 - `parentUUID`: *Optional* - Used for creating in a parent project
 - `ignoreProjectAlreadyExists`: *Optional* - default is false, set to true to ignore "Project already exist" error
+- `disableStrictTLS`: *Optional* - Used for disabling strict TLS checking for ex. self-signed certificates (default: false)

 #### uploadSbom